Cheng-Lin-Li/MachineLearning/HMM/README.md

-# This is an implementation of Hidden Markov Model (HMM) - Viterbi Algorithm
+# This is an implementation of Hidden Markov Model (HMM) - Viterbi Algorithm in Python 3

 ## Machine Learning Algorithm: Hidden Markov Model - Viterbi Algorithm.